danielmenezesbr/crc-on-gcp-terraform/README.md

 Apr 17 16:16:51 crc-build-1 runuser[51541]: The console will open in your default browser.
 ```

-At this point your environment is ready.
+At this point your environment is ready!

+### crc and oc command line tools

 The `crcuser` operating system user runs CRC.
 The password for `crcuser` is `password`.

-After accessing the instance via SSH,
+After accessing the instance via gcloud/SSH,
 change to the `crcuser` user if you
 want to run `crc` or  [`oc`](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html).
 For example: